Order of Visit: High Point #49

 The second option seemed to be the better bet with my son in tow for this adventure.
 It appeared to be physically easier, and once we made our way up to the saddle, we should be able to join up with the existing trail from the Queen Mine Trailhead that followed the spine of the mountains.

-I was worried this trek might be too hard for him, so I stopped us for our first break about halfway up the ravine and we rested near the trunks of some gnarled looking bristlecone pine trees.
+I was worried this trek might be too hard for him, so I stopped us for our first break about halfway up the ravine and we rested near the trunks of some gnarled-looking bristlecone pine trees.
 As we took in water and ate a snack, we turned east to survey the landscape below us.
 It was a rugged beauty and so much greener than I’d expected for the Nevada desert.

-Despite his minor symptoms, we decided to continue our slow hiking upward and eventually made it to the top of the saddle at 10,800 feet, where we were greeted with a genuine trail once again!
+Despite his minor AMS symptoms, we decided to continue our slow hiking upward and eventually made it to the top of the saddle at 10,800 feet, where we were greeted with a genuine trail once again!

 From this vantage point, we could see the snow-covered Sierra Nevadas in the distance to our west.
 But those epic views weren’t what dominated our attention.
 Instead, we stared over at the curtain of heavy rain that was coming down from dark clouds nearby.

+When we reached the 3-mile point near 11,700 feet, Finn called out to me to stop.
+He couldn’t go any further.
+He just felt too bad.
 I looked down at my GPS to check our position.
-We still had nearly a mile to go yet and another 1,400 vertical feet to climb.
-If he felt lousy enough to stop here, there was zero chance he was going to make it to the summit.
-What should we do now?
+We still had nearly a mile to go yet and another 1,400 vertical feet to climb to the summit.
+If he felt lousy enough to stop here, there was zero chance he was going to make it the rest of the way.

 I asked Finn what he preferred, and he said he just needed to sit down.
 He urged me to go on.
 He didn’t want to be the reason I didn’t get to summit my 48th high point.
 But there was just no physical way he could continue.
 He just felt too crummy.

 It felt bittersweet to make it that far up Boundary Peak only to have to turn back, but we needed to play it safe.
 The bad weather and Finn’s mild AMS symptoms definitely made it the smart thing to do.
+Part of being a parent is modeling good choices and behaviors for your child.

-Part of being a good parent is modeling choices and behaviors for your child.
 The mountain would still be there tomorrow, next month, or next year.
 We didn’t need to climb it today.
-The risks were just too high, and our safety was far more important.
+The risks were too high, and our safety was far more important.
 It was time to head home.

 Attempt #2

-When June 2024 rolled around, I felt a deep urge to return to Nevada and give Boundary Peak one more valiant try.
+When June 2024 rolled around, I felt a deep urge to return to Nevada and give Boundary Peak one more try.
 This time, I was taking all the lessons I learned from my trip with my son, and applying them to my sequel visit:

 - Instead of driving my SUV to the trailhead, I rented a 4×4 truck in Reno so I wasn’t as worried about the road conditions or the brush scratching up my car.